Herbert Wright on

 Warsaw Rising: Libeskind's Złota 44

-Daniel Libeskind’s luxury tower challenges a Stalinist icon on Warsaw's skyline.
+Daniel Libeskind’s luxury tower challenges Stalin on Warsaw's skyline.
 I couldn't resist asking his thoughts on social high-rise too.

 Blueprint 353/designcurial July/Sep 2017